happygirlzt/six-degrees-of-separation-in-twitter/README.md

 This project is aimed to find whether the Six Degrees of Separation still holds in Twitter in two dimensions:
-1. Ramdomly sample 5000 users without consider common tags.
+1. Ramdomly sample 5,000 and 10,000 users without consider common tags.
 2. Randomly sample 200 users under the top 5 mentioned tags in the dataset.

 # Six Degrees of Separation